JamesKevinStar/Healthcare_Translation/README.md

 - The app takes time at the beginning because Whisper processes the audio locally, without an API.
 - If an API was used for transcription, the process would be faster and the output quality would improve.
 - In the part where text is converted to audio, a generative AI model was not used because it took too long to produce the output.
 That’s why other methods were chosen instead.
+- I am aware that there are some models that have better performance for medical terminology, but for the Demo i have to make something functional with all a knew and used.